# #Protestants maintain themselves in isolated regions, such as these mountains of south-central France. The rural population of 5,000

 Diaconesses de Reuilly

-Dogs bark if strangers appear, which lets refugees disappear into the woods should the police raid (many farms are closer to them).
+Dogs bark if strangers appear, which lets refugees hide should police raid.

 "Weapons of the spirit,"